varomodt/GamesClass/notes/README.md

 -------

-The lecture notes and slides will show up here as they are written -- each lecture consists of the following:
+The lecture notes and slides will show up here as they are finished -- the first several lectures are based mostly on the course notes from Jing Li and Melissa Gymrek.

- * Lecture Outline with references (Markdown; viewable on GitHub)

- * Narrative-style lecture notes (unrendered LaTeX)

- * Lecture Slides (unrendered Beamer)

 The tentative outline for this course is the following set of
 lectures: